 |Spiders and/or Insects||Weather|

 |Amazing Soil: Sand, Silt, and Rocks||Animals in Polar and Tundra Biomes|

 Polk Co.
 SWCD will have a new education specialist on board in the near future.

 Each year students in Kindergarten through 12th grades have the opportunity to learn about our natural resources though their art work.
 Winning posters are announced on the local level, and county and state winners receive awards.
 There is a new theme for the contest each year.
 Classroom and Art teachers work with the students to help them develop these posters.
 It would be impossible to do this project without their assistance.

 Richard McConnell directs this Hominy Creek Project each year.
 Goals of the water festival project include introducing youngsters to Polk County Soil and Water Personnel; emphasizing natural resource concerns about water, soil, air and wildlife; and befriending schools and educators.
 The specific activities that are used in this festival vary from year to year depending upon available personnel.
 In the past the Stream Trailers, forestry, invertebrate sampling, water pollution, Water Olympics, the enviroscape, hides and hooves, and reptiles have been featured.

 Activities involving the SWCD and its staff are as follows:

 - Annual program presentation by the District’s Technicians at the Dallas County Soils and Crop Conference in Buffalo.

-- District Technician is on committee to plan the Spring Forage Conference held in Springfield annually.
+- Spring Forage Conference held in Springfield annually.